What is a completion notice?

 How do I appeal against a completion notice?

-An appeal against a completion notice may be made, in the first instance to your District Council and, if no agreement can be reached you have the right of appeal to the valuation tribunal on the grounds that the building has not been or cannot be completed within the given time.
+An appeal against a completion notice may be made, in the first instance to your Council and, if no agreement can be reached you have the right of appeal to the valuation tribunal on the grounds that the building has not been or cannot be completed within the given time.

 This appeal to the valuation tribunal must be started within 4 weeks of the date of issue of the completion notice, or you will lose your right to appeal through the valuation tribunal.
 Forms for an appeal can be obtained direct from the tribunal office.
 Where an appeal is neither dismissed or withdrawn, the completion date shall stay the same unless the tribunal determines otherwise.
 A further appeal may be made to the Lands Tribunal.